adstr123/gatsby-netlify-starter/README.md

     The site is now running at `http://localhost:8000`!

     *Note: a second link `http://localhost:8000/___graphql` provides access to a tool you can use to experiment with querying data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

+## How does this starter extend the default one?

+1. It adds & configures the [netlify-cms](https://www.netlifycms.org/) as a backend, accessible by accessing `http://localhost:8000/admin`

+2. It integrates programmatic page generation from markdown (.md) files.
+It configures this with the previously setup netlify-cms in order to accept admin-submitted content, and create pages from them.
+At the moment, this content goes to the 'products' folder but this is likely to change in the future as it is generalised away from e-commerce.

+3. It configures a few additions, such as enabling SASS and disabling CSS module automatic camelcasing.

 ## 🧐 What's inside?